What is Prevention and Early Help?

 Getting extra help for children and families

-If you need to get more intensive help or if the family is not engaging with the Early Help Plan and you are still worried, one of our Targeted Early Help Teams may be able to provide or arrange intensive and time limited support.
-It may be that the situation needs to be discussed at one of the multi-agency Early Help panels now taking place regularly across the District.
+If you need to get more intensive help or if the family is not engaging with the Early Help Plan and you are still worried, one of our Family Hub Teams may be able to provide or arrange intensive and time limited support.
+It may be that the situation needs to be discussed at one of the multi-agency Family Hub panels now taking place regularly across the District.

 You will need agreement from the family to the referral using the Children’s Services Common Referral Form and send this to the Early Help Gateway.
-An example copy of the kind of information this needs to include is available.
 We will inform the referrer of the outcome of any request for support within 48 hours of receiving the Common Referral Form.

 - Advise on existing early help assessments and plans